cool-Moshood/alx-low_level_programming/README.md

-first project on c programming
+project and task on c programming